belo-app/mimir/docs/flows/top-up.md

 # Top up your account

-To start trying your account in production you will need to deposit some assets, fiat or crypto.
+To start using your account in production you will need to deposit some assets.
+You can deposit fiat or cryptocurrencies.

-For that you will have to get your [deposit accounts](/v1#tag/contact/paths/~1v1~1contact~1account/get)
+First you should fetch your [deposit accounts](/v1#tag/contact/paths/~1v1~1contact~1account/get) and [currencies](/v1/#tag/currency/paths/~1v1~1currency~1/get)

 You can choose whatever you like to deposit, the response will look like this: